EasyG0ing1/BlockNot/README.md

 ```

 When you call this method, it first captures the value of millis() then it assigns that value to the startTime of all of your timers so that they all reset at precisely the exact same time.

+It should be noted that even if you have your project divided into multiple code files, the resetAll method will reset all timers across all of your code ...
+It is global to your entire program.

 Read the description of the ResetAll example below for more info.